scriptPilot/google-tasks-to-skedpal/README.md

 ### Usage

-* Add new tasks in SkedPal or Google Tasks
+* Add new tasks in Google Tasks
 * Manage and complete tasks in SkedPal
 * If there is a `Sent by Google Tasks` link in the SkedPal task, open it to complete the task in Google Tasks before completing it in SkedPal